 Your medical defence organisation may be able to provide you with advice.
 And you should check with your insurance or indemnity provider whether you’ll be covered for the type of work you’ll be doing.

 You will automatically be removed from any performers list if you give up your licence.
 Talk to your NHSE local office or the relevant Health Board before you give up your licence.

 You might also want to ask them about how to get back on the list at a later date if you do give up your licence.

 I am an examiner for a college or faculty

-The Academy of Medical Royal Colleges has agreed minimum requirements for colleges and faculties in relation to examiner selection, training, performance management, duration of appointment and collection of E&D data.
+The Academy of Medical Royal Colleges has agreed minimum requirements for colleges and faculties in relation to examiner selection, training, performance management, duration of appointment and collection of equality and diversity data.